perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Then `play_song` will read in 0 bytes of data to this chunk, which neither helps or hurts us.

+#### Side Note

+I'm just going to interject here to say that if you're thinking:

+> 'But wait, why are you using a song of size 0 to position on the songs array?
+If you used one of the Kesha songs that was tcache-able, wouldn't that have memset a large amount of bytes to 0, including more than a few file descriptors?
+If you memset the file descriptor of the song you were currently "playing" to 0, then when the `read()` gets called on the next line, the song will read from stdin rather than from the song's file'

+yes thank you so much for your advice, I realize now that would have saved me an extra overwrite.
+Perhaps I was a little too clever by half with my 0x20 chunks :)

+#### Back to the exploit

 Here's the code for this: